DWFT

-DWFT (104.3 FM), broadcasting as 104.3 The Capital, is a radio station owned and operated by the Presidential Broadcast Service, the broadcast arm of the Presidential Communications Group.
-Its studios and transmitter are located at the 4th Floor, Philippine Information Agency Building, Visayas Avenue, Quezon City, Metro Manila.
-The station operates on terrestrial radio on Mondays to Sundays from 6:00 AM to 10:00 PM.
+DWFT (104.3 FM), broadcasting as Capital 104.3, is a radio station owned and operated by the Presidential Broadcast Service, the broadcast arm of the Presidential Communications Office.
+Its studios and transmitter are located at the 4th Floor, Philippine Information Agency Building, Visayas Avenue, Quezon City.

 History

 1980-1986: DWIM

 DWBR started in 1980 as DWIM (then at 103.5 MHz) under the National Media Production Center, headquartered at the Philcomcen Tower in Pasig before moving to Broadcast Plaza (now ABS-CBN Broadcasting Center) in Bohol Avenue (now Sgt.
 Esguerra Avenue), and then later moved again to its present location at the Government Information and Media Center Building in Visayas Avenue, Quezon City.
 The station served music and news daily from 5 AM to midnight.
 Newscasters around that time were Jess Decolongan, Don Lee, and Bong Lapira.
 Other voices of DWIM included Babs Peña and Manny Freires.